Amended July 8, 2019

 MEETING OF MEMBERS & VOTING

 Section 1: There shall be at least two regular meetings of the general membership in each fiscal year.
-The spring meeting shall take place in April and be designated as the annual meeting at which time elections take place.
+The summer meeting shall take place in September, and be designated as the annual meeting at which time elections take place.
+A second meeting shall be held as a Holiday party between December and February.

 Section 2: Quorum: A Quorum shall be an assembly of members eligible to vote equaling twice the number of Board members, plus one.